intersystems-community/secured-rest-api/README.md

-## intersystems-iris-docker-rest-template
+## dc-sample-rest-api
 This is a template of a REST API application built with ObjectScript in InterSystems IRIS.
-It also has OPEN API spec,
+It contains the example of unauthenticated and authenticated access to the persistent data via REST API.
-can be developed with Docker and VSCode, can ve deployed as ZPM module.
+It demoes the creation of users, roles and how to grant the access.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installation with ZPM

-zpm:USER>install rest-api-template
+zpm:USER>install dc-sample-rest

-## Installation for development
+## Installation for development with Docker

 Create your repository from template.

 Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):

 ```
-$ git clone git@github.com:intersystems-community/objectscript-rest-docker-template.git
+$ git clone git@github.com:intersystems-community/secured-rest-api.git
 ```

 Open the terminal in this directory and run: